 - Never share contact lenses with anyone else.

 By following these guidelines for safe contact lens use, you’ll be able to enjoy your Halloween without the worry or discomfort of an eye infection or damaged cornea.
-To schedule your comprehensive eye exam, call James Tracey Eye Care or visit our Midtown office.
+To schedule your comprehensive eye exam, call James Tracey Eye Care or visit our Woodcliff Lake office.